nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Command: The command executor.
 Model: Holds the data of the application in memory.
 Storage: Reads data from, and writes data to, the hard disk.
+Given below is a sequence diagram when adding a Todo task.
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/Archi_SD.JPG" alt="" width="750"/>

-The quick overview of components and the workflow is given below.
+An overview of each components is listed below.

 ### Ui
-The `Ui` class receives the input from the keyboard and passes to the `Parser` class to handle it.
-After executing commands, most of the output will be done by the `Ui` class.
+The `Ui` class is responsible for receiving the input from the user and printing the results to the user.

 ### Parser

-The `Parser` class receives the user's input from the `Ui` class.
-It interprets the user's input and returns the resepective command.
+The `Parser` class is responsible for interpreting the user's input and calling the respective command.

 ### Command

-The different `Command` classes receives the user's input from the `Parser` class and executes corresponding to the commands.
+The different `Command` classes are responsible for receiving the user's input from the `Parser` class and executing the corresponding commands.
 The figure belows shows the class diagram of the command class: <br/>
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/command.JPG" alt="" width="200"/><br/>
-All the different Command classes inherit from the `Command` class.
+All Command classes inherit from the `Command` class.

 ### Storage

-The `Storage` class will create a local file when the user launches the application for the first time to save the data.
+The `Storage` class is responsible for reading and writing data to the hard disk.
-After the first launch, every time the user reopens the application, it will load the information to the Model from the local file.
-Whenever the calendarList is updated, all information will be automatically saved to the same local file.

 ### Model
+The model is responsible for holding the data of the application in memory.
+The figure below shows the structure of the Model in this application.

 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/Model_Class_Diagram.JPG" alt="" width="750"/>

-The figure given above shows the structure of the Model in this application.
-When executing commands, the `CalendarItem` class updates the information or provides the information of different types of items if needed.
+ When executing commands,the `CalendarItem` class updates the information or provides the information of different types of items if needed.
 It is split into two subclasses: `Task` and `Event` class.
 The `CalendarList` class holds the array of `CalendarItem` and keeps track of the number of total items, total tasks, and total events.
-Given below is the simple overview of Task and Event classes.
+The `Task` and `Event` classes are further explained below.

 #### Task